7 Movies About Walking the Camino de Santiago

 2. Walking the Camino: 6 Ways to Santiago (2009)

-This is a great documentary film for anyone interested in learning about the Camino Walk.
+This documentary film is perfect for anyone eager to learn about the Camino Walk.
 The director Lydia B.Smith and her crew begin their journey at St. Jean Pied de Port, travelling to the finish line at Santiago de Compostela.
 They meet over 15 pilgrims and interview many Camino experts along the way.

 This short movie gives us fresh insights into why people may choose to take the spiritual walk across Northern Spain.
-The crew’s experiences are recorded, and much of the footage is in a personal diary format.
+The crew records their experiences, with much of the footage presented in a personal diary format.

 Movies About Walking The Camino